AI Prompting in 2026: A Crash Course

 Part 1: How AI knows things

-The first three concepts are about what is actually happening when you ask AI a question.
-If you understand this, you stop being surprised by the failures.
+Once you understand what is actually happening when you ask AI a question, you stop being surprised by the failures.

 1. Novice vs power user

-Watch what changes between the two columns below.
-The question is the same; the prompt is not.
+Watch what changes between the two prompts.
+The question is the same; the briefing is not.

-• Writing a blog post.
+- Writing a blog post.
 Novice: "write a blog post about the BlackBerry."
 Result: AI slop.
+Slop is the term of art for AI output that is fluent on the surface and empty underneath — grammatically clean, faintly Wikipedian, full of phrases like "in today's fast-paced world," and saying nothing a reader would remember an hour later.
+It is what AI produces by default when you give it no context and no constraints.
 Power user: outline first, critique outline, expand each heading into bullets, critique bullets, only then ask for prose.

 The mental model that ties these together: AI is like a really smart fresh college grad.
 Highly motivated.
 Doesn't know much about you yet.
 Brief them like one.
 Would a new colleague have enough information to do this job well?
 If not, give them more.